How to Promote Your Blog: 21+ Proven Strategies for Growth

 (In other words, content that’s worth commenting on.)

-Second, I reply to pretty much every comment that someone leaves… especially in the first 48 hours after a post goes live.
+Second, I replied to pretty much every comment that someone leaves… especially in the first 48 hours after a post goes live.

-It also gives me a chance to answer questions that people have.
+It also gave me a chance to answer questions that people have.

-And at the end of the day, replying to comments is one of the main reasons that we’ve been able to build such an active community here on the Backlinko blog.
+And at the end of the day, replying to comments was one of the main reasons that we’ve been able to build such an active community here on the Backlinko blog.

 13. Write Blog Posts on NEW Topics